2012 Washington Initiative 1240: Opposition

 and, although the National Parent Teacher Association conditionally supports charter schools, the Washington State PTA opposed I-1240 for not meeting "criteria for local oversight."
 A variety of Democratic organizations and officials oppose I-1240.

-Election results
+Results

 Voters approved Initiative 1240 at the ballot box.
 The statewide vote to approve the measure was 50.69%; the vote to reject was 49.31%.